ZhuangLab/storm-analysis/doc/source/analysis.rst

   $ python path/to/spliner/psf_to_spline.py --psf ch1_psf.psf --spline ch1_psf.spline --spline_size 10
   $ ..

-.. note:: A spline size of 10 pixels is appropriate for setups with a camera pixel size of ~100nm.
+.. note:: Using ``--spline_size 10`` is appropriate for setups with a camera pixel size of ~100nm.
+The final
+	  spline will be 20x20 pixels in X/Y.

 Creating the Weights File
 ~~~~~~~~~~~~~~~~~~~~~~~~~